-NOTE: Do not pour media directly into the cabinet hopper, as media carryover and blockage in the conveying hose may occur.

-- 8.12.1 Exhauster motor rotating backwards.
+- NOTE: Do not pour media directly into the cabinet hopper, as overfilling may occur.
+Overfilling will result in media carry over to the dust collector and possible blockage in the conveying hose. - 8.12.1 Exhauster motor rotating backward.
 The motor should rotate as indicated by the arrow on the exhauster housing.
 If it does not rotate in the proper direction, lockout and tagout electrical power and switch the motor leads, as shown on the motor plate.
 Refer to the system's wiring schematic.
-Refer to Sections 2.11. - 8.12.2 Dust-collector damper closed too far restricting air movement through cabinet.
+Refer to Sections 2.11. - 8.12.2 Dust-collector damper closed too far, restricting air movement through cabinet.
 Adjust static pressure, per Section 5.3. - 8.12.3 Dust-collector filter cartridge(s) clogged.
-Refer to the dust-collector owner's manual. - 8.12.4 Hole worn in flex hose between cabinet hopper and reclaimer inlet or between the reclaimer outlet and dust-collector inlet.
-Inspect hoses and replace them as needed, and route them with as few bends as possible to prevent wear. - 8.12.5 Reclaimer door open.
+Refer to the dust-collector operations manual.

+- 8.12.4 Hole worn in flex hose between cabinet hopper and reclaimer inlet or between the reclaimer outlet and dust-collector inlet.
+Inspect hoses and replace them as needed and route them with as few bends as possible to prevent wear. - 8.12.5 Reclaimer door open.
 DO NOT operate unless door is closed. - 8.12.6 Obstruction in flex hose.
 Remove hoses and check for blockage.